MiteshPuthran/Speech-Emotion-Analyzer/README.md

 * Here there are some things to note.
 While extracting the features, all the audio files have been timed for 3 seconds to get equal number of features.
 * The sampling rate of each file is doubled keeping sampling frequency constant to get more features which will help classify the audio file when the size of dataset is small.
 <br>
+the features are then trained using the very own neural network.

+mfcc, mel and spectogram features were experimented for this purpose.

 **The extracted features looks as follows**